overviewer/Minecraft-Overviewer/docs/building.rst

 1. Open a MinGW shell.
 2. cd to the Overviewer directory.
-3. Copy Imaging.h and ImPlatform.h from your PIL installation into the current working directory.
+3. Copy Imaging.h and ImPlatform.h from your Pillow sources into the current working directory.
 4. Build::

     python setup.py build --compiler=mingw32